Skip to content

 Of course, there is a lot more to editing than just retyping.
 Even excluding proofreading, which I might consider under P, fixing continuity, managing pacing, making sure there are no plot holes, and a hundred other things need to be addressed.
 At my level of experience, I don’t have much to offer in new advice beyond consider retyping instead of just using your word processor.

-I need to rewrite the second Leo and Zoe3 story because I shifted the point of view from the first to the third person at some point in the writing.
+I need to rewrite the second Leo and Zoe((I am serializing the first on WattPad)) story because I shifted the point of view from the first to the third person at some point in the writing.
 I think instead of editing it Scrivener (I wrote it before I left that platform) or in Emacs.
 I think I’ll print it, mark it up, and retype it.

 .